Chinese New Year 2026: The Ultimate Guide to Spring Festival Traditions and Calendar

 The Spring Festival (春节) isn't just China's biggest holiday — it triggers the world's largest annual human migration.
 In 2024, over 9 billion trips were made during the 40-day travel rush.
 Here's how this celebration actually works.

-People born in Snake years (1965, 1977, 1989, 2001, 2013) are believed to be wise, intuitive, and elegant.
+People born in Horse years (1966, 1978, 1990, 2002, 2014) are believed to be energetic, passionate, and independent.
 However, tradition holds that your zodiac year (本命年) brings challenges.
-Those born under the Snake should wear red underwear throughout 2025 for protection — a custom taken seriously even by skeptics.
+Those born under the Horse should wear red underwear throughout 2026 for protection — a custom taken seriously even by skeptics.

 | Date | Event | What Happens |